awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 **Important**
 Currently, not all Amazon EC2 API actions support resource\-level permissions\.
 If an Amazon EC2 API action does not support resource\-level permissions, you can grant users permission to use the action, but you have to specify a \* for the resource element of your policy statement\.
 To learn which actions you can specify the ARN of each resource, see [Actions Defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-actions-as-permissions)\.

-The VPC resource has the following ARN:
+The VPC resource has the ARN shown in the following example\.

 ```
 arn:${Partition}:ec2:${Region}:${Account}:vpc/${VpcId}